kokkos/kokkos/doc/TuningDesign.md

 Suppose a tool perfectly understands what a block size is.
 To effectively tune one, it needs to know something about the application.

-In a trivial case, the tool knows absolutely nothing other than candidate values, and tries to make a choice that optimizes across all invocations of kernels.
+In a trivial case, the tool knows absolutely nothing other than candidate values for the block size, and tries to make a choice that optimizes across all invocations of kernels.
 This isn't _that_ far from what Kokkos does now, so it's not unreasonable for this to produce decent results.
-That said, we could quickly add some context from Kokkos, stuff like the name and type of the kernel, the execution space, all with the semantic information described above [TODO: caveat one].
+That said, we could quickly add some context from Kokkos, stuff like the name and type of the kernel, the execution space, all with the semantic information described above.
 That way a tuning tool could differentiate based on all the information available to Kokkos.
 Going a little further, we could expose this ability to provide context to our applications.
 What if the tools wasn't just tuning to the fact that the kernel name was "GEMM", but that "matrix_size" was a million?
 Or that "live_particles" had a certain value?
 The more (relevant) context we provide to a tool, the better it will be able to tune.